 Welcome to the Lions’ webpage!
-We are a fabulous class of Years 5 & 6 children, with Mrs Taylor as our Class Teacher and Mrs Wardle as our Higher Level Teaching Assistant.
+We are a fabulous class of Years 5 & 6 children, with Mrs Taylor as our Class Teacher and Miss Willis as our Teaching Assistant.
 We have a bright, spacious classroom, which opens onto our playground and we are all looking forward to the year ahead.

 Our work in English is centred around an in-depth study of the classic novel ‘The Secret Garden’ by Frances Hodgson Burnett.
 Within each unit covered this term, we will focus upon exploring characters and structure through drama, storytelling, writing and analysis of the text.
 Skills will be developed in comprehension, composition, vocabulary, grammar, punctuation and spelling.